Code-Institute-Submissions/User-Centric-Frontend-Milestone-Project/README.md

 The Link to the deployed page is [User-Centric-Frontend-Milestone-Project](https://craigf20.github.io/User-Centric-Frontend-Milestone-Project/)

 This is my first webpage and my idea was to make an online Portfolio/ Resume for my wife.
+The overall idea for the website is to promote her in a way where she is able to get hired for work within the Journalism world.
+It is aimed to promote her work and skillset to potential employers with scope for people to get in touch with her too.

 The fonts are coming from Google Fonts which can be seen across all pages.